probmods/chapters/non-parametric-models.md

 (sample-words 'start)
 ~~~~

 This model is known as the "infinite hidden Markov model".
-Notice how the transition model uses a separate DPmemoized function for each latent state: with some probability it will reuse a transition from this state, otherwise it will transition to a new state drawn from the globally shared source or state symbols&mdash;a DPmemoized `gensym`.
+Notice how the transition model uses a separate DPmemoized function for each latent state: with some probability it will reuse a transition from this state, otherwise it will transition to a new state drawn from the globally shared source or state symbols---a DPmemoized `gensym`.

 # Example: The Infinite Relational Model